 Tax Filing Season 2020: Important Dates

-Jan 27: The first day to file taxes to the Internal Revenue Service for 2019.
-Those early birds who filed in the first few days of tax season can expect to already receive refunds in February.
+Jan 27: This was the first day to file a 2019 tax return to the Internal Revenue Service.
+Those early birds who filed in the early part of the tax season should have already received any refund owed them.

-April 15: The last day to file taxes for 2019.
-The IRS expects to receive more than 150 million individual tax returns for the 2019 tax year, with the vast majority of those coming before the April 15 tax due date 2020.
-Note that if you fail to pay and fail to request an extension by April 15, the IRS will impose penalties (with interest).
+July 15: The new deadline to file taxes for 2019 (replacing the usual April 15 deadline).
+The IRS expects to receive more than 150 million individual tax returns for the 2019 tax year, with the vast majority of those coming before the tax due date 2020.
+Note that if you fail to pay and fail to request an extension by July 15, the IRS will impose penalties (with interest).

-April 15, 2020 is also the last day to contribute to an Individual Retirement Account, Health Savings Account, Solo 401(k) Plan, or Simplified Employee Pension for 2019.
+July 15, 2020 is also the new deadline to contribute to an Individual Retirement Account, Health Savings Account, Solo 401(k) Plan, or Simplified Employee Pension for 2019.

-June 15: The last day for taxes if you are a US taxpayer living or working abroad or you are in the military and serving abroad.
-Under US law, if you are a US citizen or green card holder living in a foreign country and earn above a certain threshold ($12,000 for single filing, $24,000 for a married couple filing jointly), you must file a tax return.
-Taxpayers with a June 15 deadline also have the right to file for an extension by June 15 and file taxes by December 15.
+In normal circumstances, there is an automatic two-month extension for US taxpayers living or working abroad and members of the U.S. Military serving abroad.
+However, it appears that this year’s updated July 15 deadline applies to all US taxpayers, including expatriates.
+N.B.
+If you are a US citizen or green card holder living in a foreign country and earn above a certain threshold ($12,000 for single filing, $24,000 for a married couple filing jointly), you must file a tax return.
+Taxpayers living abroad usually have the right to file for an extension to December 15, and it appears this has not changed following the IRS update.

 Important Tax Dates in 2020